Welcome to Skill Capped’s Restoration Shaman PvP Guide for The War Within 11.1

 What’s New for Restoration Shamans in The War Within?

 If you are looking to experience some new and exciting changes as a Restoration Shaman, well you are in luck, as we receive more quality of life improvements to our core utility and healing spells, making our rotation feel more fluid and smooth.
-In our Shaman and Restoration talent trees, we notice a massive revamp with node allocation and talent point requirements, giving us access to talents that weren’t as obtainable before in Dragonflight.
+For our Shaman and Restoration talent trees, we notice a massive revamp with node allocation and talent point requirements, giving us access to talents that weren’t as obtainable before in Dragonflight.

 More specifically, Totemic Surge, Totemic Focus, and Nature’s Guardian all require one talent point instead of two without any change to their effects.
 Also, our choice node with Gust of Wind and Spirit Walk is now positioned at the beginning of our Shaman tree without having to sacrifice a lot of talent points to get it.